 An organisation’s vision is the long-term change it ideally would like to see if its work is successful.
 A vision should motivate and enable individuals to see how their effort contributes to an overall inspirational purpose.

-Worksheet for Developing a Vision Statement
+Download: Developing a Vision Statement Worksheet

 “To increase recognition for volunteering, enable community engagement and maximise the impact of civic involvement.”
 (Volunteer Now)